raganwald/raganwald.github.com/_posts/2016-12-15-what-functional-composition-can-teach-us-about-libraries-and-frameworks.md

 const mergeBisected = ([list1, list2]) => merge({ list1, list2 });
 ```

 Looking at the names and at what the functions do, it seems that some, namely `hasAtMostOne`, `Identity`, and `bisect` feel like general-purpose functions that we might find ourselves using throughout one or many programs.
 And in fact, they can often be found in general-purpose function utility libraries.
+They express universal operations on lists.

-The others, namely `bisectLeftAndRight`, `mergeLeftAndRight`, and `mergeBisected` seem more specialized.
-They are unlikely to be used anywhere else.
+Whereas, `bisectLeftAndRight`, and `mergeLeftAndRight`, seem more specialized.
+They are unlikely to be used anywhere else. `mergeBisected` is a toss-up.
+We might need it elsewhere, we might not.

----

-### one-to-many and many-to-many
+We can also say that there is a *many-to-many* relationship between functions in our programs and the `hasAtMostOne`, `Identity`, and `bisect` functions.
+Functions like `mergeSort2` call many other functions, and functions like `bisect` can be called by many other functions.

+And as noted in the beginning, this "many-to-many-ness" contributes to expressiveness and to ensuring that we can write software where there is a one-to-one relationship between entities and responsibilities.
+For example, `bisect` is the authority on bisecting lists.
+We can arrange to write all of our code to invoke `bisect`, rather than duplicating its functionality.

+We can also write functions like `bisectLeftAndRight` and `mergeLeftAndRight`.
+But when we do, there will be a one-to-many relationship, because we have little use for them outside of our specific merge application.
+This does allow us to structure our code and extract commonality like how to perform a binary recursion, but by limiting the many-to-many-ness of our program, we limit its expressiveness.

 ---